thestackcollective/front-end-curriculum/projects/archive/slapjack.md

 * **1:**

-  - Style and syntax meets the criteria of the [Turing JS Style Guide](https://github.com/turingschool-examples/css).
+  - Style and syntax meets the criteria of the [TheStackCollective JS Style Guide](https://github.com/turingschool-examples/css).

 ------------------------------------------------------------------